Amandil/django-tech-test/README.md

 * Have not added a minimum length validation on Loan reason.
 Assumption is that loan request will not be accepted without a proper reason.
 * No minimum loan duration specified.
 Assumed one month.
 * No maximum loan duration specified.
 Assumed 2 years.
+* We are not recording the date when a loan was requested

 ### Design choices
 * All 8 character CRNs are supported (English + Welsh + Scottish)